 Using an LLC is a valid choice as an entity to utilize for a business capitalized using equity crowdfunding.

 Unlike a limited partnership, an LLC provides liability protection from third-party claims for management and investors alike.
-Also like a partnership, it provides for pass-through taxation which in general is a financial advantage.
+Also, like a partnership, it provides for pass-through taxation that, in general, is a financial advantage.

-One downside to using an LLC is that it is not conducive to large turnover in ownership.
-Although variable from jurisdiction to jurisdiction, too much ownership change volume may force the dissolution of an LLC.
-In addition, and members of an LLC must vote to admit new members to an LLC (when a membership is sold, it becomes an economic interest unless existing members vote to admit the holder of an economic interest as a member).
+A downside to utilizing an LLC is that it is not conducive to large turnover in ownership.
+Although variable from jurisdiction to jurisdiction, too much ownership change may force the dissolution of an LLC.
+In addition, members of an LLC must vote to admit new members to an LLC; when a membership is sold, it becomes an economic interest unless existing members vote to admit the holder of an economic interest as a member.
 Under the JOBS Act, securities purchased through equity crowdfunding may be resold one year after issuance.
-While it remains unclear whether or not a secondary market will develop in which securities initially sold via equity crowdfunding will be actively traded, the time and expense to management of facilitating voting on newly admitted members could very well overshadow the financial benefits sought.
+While it remains unclear whether or not a secondary market will develop in which securities initially sold via equity crowdfunding will be actively traded, the time and expense to the management of the facilitating of voting on newly admitted members could very well overshadow the financial benefits sought.

 Another detriment of using an LLC comes at tax time.
-It is entirely possible (and in fact, typical) that the members of an LLC receive K-1s indicating the members’ share of the profits of the LLC exceed the actual amounts distributed.
+It is entirely possible that the members of an LLC receive K-1s indicating that the members’ share of the profits of the LLC exceed the actual amounts distributed.
 While less common, it is entirely possible for the tax liability of a member for the profit of an LLC to exceed the actual amount distributed.
-Accredited investors are accustomed to this when it occurs and at least in theory are capable of absorbing such costs.
+Accredited investors are accustomed to this when it occurs and, at least in theory, are capable of absorbing such costs.
 Equity crowdfunding investors may be less sophisticated financially and may question or doubt the validity of such an occurrence, and some may be unable to absorb any tax liability in excess of amounts distributed.

 Like LLCs, corporations provide liability protection from third-party claims for management and shareholders alike.
 Since corporations are subject to double taxation (income tax paid at the corporate level and capital gains tax paid on dividends at the shareholder level), shareholders will only be taxed on the dividends they actually receive.
 The taxes paid by shareholders as of the date of this writing is 15% if the dividend is classified as qualified.

-While double taxation may easier for investors, in general it means that more taxes are being paid and in turn investors are reaping less financial benefit from their investment.
+While double taxation may be easier for investors, in general it means that more taxes are being paid and, in turn investors, are reaping less financial benefit from their investment.

 Another negative for the use of a corporation is the requirement to hold annual shareholders meetings.
-While the JOBS Act creates a simplified form of financial reporting to the SEC and only stipulates such reporting must be shared with investors who acquired securities through equity crowdfunding, and while the JOBS Act specifies that equity crowdfunding pre-empt state (blue sky) securities laws, the JOBS Act does nothing (nor should it!) to modify the general corporate law of each state.
-While bylaws may be carefully drafted to ensure that means of electronic communications are not offered for purposes of holding shareholders meetings (that would be one heck of a Skype session!), and presumably most equity crowdfunding investors would not travel far to attend a meeting of shareholders, it is conceivable that thousands of people could show up for a meeting of shareholders, which means at worst you need to pay for somewhere to meet, and at best you will have to pay for the printing postage of thousands of meeting notices and ballots each year.
+While the JOBS Act creates a simplified form of financial reporting to the SEC and only stipulates such reporting must be shared with investors who acquired securities through equity crowdfunding, and while the JOBS Act specifies that equity crowdfunding preempt state (blue sky) securities laws, the JOBS Act does nothing to modify the general corporate law of each state.
+While bylaws may be carefully drafted to ensure that means of electronic communications are not offered for purposes of holding shareholders meetings, and presumably most equity crowdfunding investors would not travel far to attend a meeting of shareholders, it is conceivable that thousands of people could show up for a meeting of shareholders.
+This means that, at worst, you need to pay for somewhere to meet, and, at best, you will have to pay for the printing and postage of thousands of meeting notices and ballots each year.